peeringdb/docs/docs/howto/get-started-facility.md

 When you have two facilities you can create a `campus` using the Add Campus tab in the “Manage” menu below your organization.

+PeeringDB relies on facility operators to decide whether their interconnected facilities should be listed as a campus.

 ![Add Campus](images/add_campus.png)

 ## Next steps